Search: 176 results

 Now Joseph and all his father's family went on living in Egypt: and the years of Joseph's life were a hundred and ten.

-And the man did as Joseph had said; and the man brought the men into Joseph's house.
+The man did as Joseph had said and brought them to Joseph’s house.

 So the prison warden entrusted into Joseph's care all the prisoners who were confined in prison.
 Whatever they did, Joseph was in charge of the work detail.